hotcarbon/www-jekyll/index.md

 classes: wide
 ---

-# HotCarbon  <br> Workshop on Sustainable Computer Systems
+# HotCarbon Workshop on <br>Sustainable Computer Systems

 HotCarbon aims to bring together researchers and practitioners in computer and networked systems to engage in a lively discussion around sustainability throughout the entire computing lifecycle, focusing on both the operational and embodied impact of computer systems.